ViciniaPtyLtd/interview/README.md

 1. Provide an estimate of time for completion
 2. Share the complete project code
-3. Capture screenshots of the completed UI
-4. Record a short video demonstrating UI functionality
+3. Record a short video demonstrating UI functionality
-5. Submit a README file providing instructions to run the application
+4. Submit a README file providing instructions to run the application

 Submissions are to be made via shared GitHub links or zipped files.